tundish/blathnaid/NOTES.rst

 S 1
 ---

-Krol caught sight of Jack's trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
+Then Krol caught sight of Jack's trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
 "Do you know what this one is?", he asked.
 Jack didn't know what he was talking about.
 "This spoke stands for Sensitivity", said Krol.
 "Sensitivity.
-Try to train it.
-It can be cultivated."
+Try and train it.
+Sensitivity can be cultivated."
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

+T 2
+---

+And there again was Krol.
+Jack was pleased to see him, and went over to the second barrel, upon which was painted 'That'.
+He opened the tap until the tundish was half to the brim and he passed it across to his new friend.

 S 2
 ---

+Krol needed no second invitation, and drank the beer gratefully.
+Then he set the dish down again, and went back to the trivet, which was there on the floor.
+And he indicated one of the spokes and said, "Do you know what this one is?", and of course Jack did not.
+"This one stands for Simplicity", said Krol.
+"Simplicity.
+Try and train it.
+Simplicity can be cultivated."

 Ingomer